A. FILING THE COMPLAINT IN DIVORCE, LEGAL SEPARATION, AND PETITIONS

 8. If the parties have previously agreed to a shared parenting plan, a statement that they have participated in mediation but were unable to reach an agreement.

 B. Failure to comply with this rule may be sufficient grounds to deny a motion for filing, or if filed, to be dismissed.

 C. All such contested motions shall be served according to Civ.R 4 and Civ.R 75.

 D. The court may require the parties to attend the parenting seminar in motions regarding minor children

 A. All emergency orders shall comply with Local Rule 6.08, and shall be accompanied by an affidavit

-B. Upon initial screening, if the court finds that immediate intervention is necessary, the Court may issue an emergency order and will set the matter for a hearing as expeditiously as possible, with notice to go to the parties.
+B. Upon initial screening, if the court finds that immediate intervention is necessary, the court may issue an emergency order and will set the matter for a hearing as expeditiously as possible, with notice to go to the parties.

-C. If the court finds that no emergency exists, the matter will proceed according to the Local Rules.
+C. If the court finds that no emergency exists, the matter will proceed according to the local rules.

-Any motion to show cause shall:
+A. Any motion to show cause shall: